Kitakyushu: Air

-Airport

 The Kitakyushu Airport opened on March 16, 2006.
 It is larger than the previous Kokura Airport and supports 24-hour operations thanks to its location on an artificial island in the Seto Inland Sea.
-It will eventually be connected with Kokura Station by a new fast rail link.
+There are plans to connect the airport with Kokura Station via a rail link.
 A new airline based in the city called StarFlyer began operations when the airport opened.
+The airport has flights to Seoul, Taipei and Tokyo-Haneda.

+The other nearby airport is Fukuoka Airport which is located 82 km away from the city and that airport primarily connects to other major airports in Japan and the world.

 Railways

 Kokura Station, the city's central train station, is the penultimate stop on the JR West Sanyō Shinkansen before the Fukuoka terminus and all Shinkansen services stop here.
 It is served by local and express trains on JR Kyushu's Kagoshima and Nippō Main Lines.
 In the city, transport is provided the Kitakyushu Monorail and buses.

 Mojikō Station in Moji-ku is the northern terminus of the Kagoshima Main Line, the most important line in the JR Kyushu network.

 A tram network operated by the Nishi-Nippon Railroad known as the Kitakyushu Line once operated in the city; after dwindling passenger numbers in the 1970s the line was shut down in stages between 1980 and 2000.
-A railway using tram cars, the Chikuhō Electric Railroad, runs between Kurosaki-Ekimae and Chikuhō-Nōgata stations, serving Yahatanishi-ku and the neighboring city of Nōgata.
+A railway using tram cars, the Chikuhō Electric Railroad, runs between Kurosaki-Ekimae and Chikuhō-Nōgata stations, serving Yahatanishi-ku and the neighbouring city of Nōgata.